10 Mistakes to Avoid When Writing an Email

 Just got an email from the CEO of your company, congratulating all the employees for the new year?
 Feeling the urge to thank him?
 The preferable move is to not engage, but in case you insist on replying, do not choose “reply to all.”
 An email sent to the entire company is an extreme example, but even if fewer people are in the loop, replying to an email thread with many recipients is a big no-no. Unless there’s a clear need for everyone involved in the content you’re about to send, please spare your colleagues with a banal “Thank you!,”“Got it!” or “Amazing!”
 These kinds of messages normally push more people to respond and create a monstrous, Facebook styled chain of comments.

 Even if the new employees at your company are taught that you’re Stan “The Man” or Sharon “The Cyclone,” you should bear in mind that your email will end up on a screen of someone that has no idea who you are.
-Email signatures usually include your full name, job title, contact information and if relevant – links to a personal website or any other social media profile page.
+Email signatures, especially business email signatures, usually include your full name, job title, contact information and if relevant – links to a personal website or any other social media profile page.
 Don’t know how to set up your own signature?
 Google “How to create a signature” with the name of your email service and the answers will spring like mushrooms after the rain.

 Using a regular, common font is pretty basic when formulating an email.
 There’s no need to try and be that special one that uses Brush Script, Papyrus or even the well known Serif (which is considered more difficult to read on screens than its sibling Sans Serif) You probably know that going crazy with different fonts and colors isn’t the best way to create a good impression.
 However, many experienced email senders fail to notice a more sneaky culprit.
 While copying text from other sources, the newly pasted text could bring some new “designing styles;”a slightly bigger font size, a brighter color, an almost transparent highlight in the background.
 This gets worse when the new styling stays for the rest of the text written after the copied part.
 In order to secure a professional look, choose your style and make sure you stick with it.